Chicken Run: Plot

-The next day, Ginger finds Rocky has escaped overnight, leaving behind part of a poster that shows that he is in fact part of a "chicken cannonball" act with no ability to fly on his own, making them realize that their chance to learn how to fly has been crushed.
-In the midst of being devastated, Ginger is inspired by elderly rooster Fowler's stories of his time in the Royal Air Force to build an aircraft to flee the farm.
+The next day, Ginger finds Rocky has escaped overnight, leaving behind part of a poster that shows he is part of a "chicken cannonball" act with no ability to fly on his own, and that their chance to learn how to fly has been crushed.
+While devastated, Ginger is inspired by elderly rooster Fowler's stories of his time as a mascot in the Royal Air Force to build an aircraft to flee the farm.
 The chickens assemble parts for the plane as Mr Tweedy fixes the pie-making machine.
 Meanwhile, Rocky comes across a billboard advertising Mrs Tweedy's chicken pies and returns to the farm out of guilt.

 Mrs Tweedy orders Mr Tweedy to gather all the chickens for the machine, but the chickens subdue him and finish the plane, which Ginger persuades Fowler to pilot.
-As the plane approaches the take-off ramp, Mr Tweedy manages to knock over the ramp before being knocked out; Ginger races to reset the ramp, but a now-alerted Mrs Tweedy attacks her.
-Before Mrs Tweedy can hurt Ginger, Rocky returns and subdues her, before helping Ginger re-raise the ramp, allowing the plane to take flight.
+As the plane approaches the take-off ramp, Mr Tweedy escapes and manages to knock over the ramp before being knocked out; Ginger races to reset the ramp, but a now-alerted Mrs Tweedy attacks her.
+Rocky returns and subdues Mrs. Tweedy, before helping Ginger re-raise the ramp, allowing the plane to take flight.
 Rocky and Ginger grab onto the runway lights, which have been snagged by the departing plane.
 An axe-wielding Mrs Tweedy follows them by climbing up the lights, but Ginger tricks Mrs Tweedy into cutting the line, sending her falling into the pie machine, blocking the safety valve and causing the machine to explode in a mushroom cloud of gravy.

-The chickens celebrate their victory after defeating the Tweedys while Ginger and Rocky kiss, and they fly to an island bird sanctuary where they make their home.
+The chickens celebrate their victory while Ginger and Rocky kiss, and they fly to an island bird sanctuary.
 Sometime later, the chickens have settled into their new home, and Rocky and Ginger have continued their romantic relationship.
-Nick and Fetcher, two rats that had helped the chickens throughout the escape, decide to set up their own egg farm, but they fall into a circular debate over whether they must use a chicken or egg to start it.